Skip to main content

 JE: That’s probably what he had to do to get a loan, though, right?

 CSB: Well, he hadn’t needed a loan.
-Back in those days, the statistics show that ever Osage man, woman, and child was receiving the equivalent of $400,000 per year tax free.
+Back in those days, the statistics show that every Osage man, woman, and child was receiving the equivalent of $400,000 per year tax free.
 There was no loans going on and there was no financial education going on.
 There was none of that financial literacy that they talk about now, which we are now implementing through here.
 Can you imagine if we knew how to open bank accounts for ourselves instead of through the guardian system?
 Or if we knew how to get more than 1/8ths or 3/16ths royalties?
 If we did what a lot of companies do with a lot of countries, joint ventures, 51-49?
 But, instead, Continental Oil Company — now Conoco, no “L” now — ConocoPhillips, Phillips Petroleum, Getty Oil — all these large companies started right here.

 JE: The $400,000 — where was that coming from?